twh2898/os/design/memory.md

 ## Physical Allocator (`ram.h`)

 Physical pages are tracked by a region table.
-The region table has on entry for each region of free pages where the first page is a bitmask with one bit per following page.
+A region table has one entry for each region of free pages where the first page is a bitmask with one bit per following page.
+The first bit is for the bitmask itself, which is included in the total page count for the region.
+This first bit will always be 0, and the number of free pages will always been 1 less than the total number of pages.

 ### Region Table

 Regions are used to track all pages.
 Each region has up to 32768 continuous pages (128 MiB) where the first page is a bitmask of all free pages in that region.
-All regions are tracked by a Region Table which holds up to 512 region pointers.
+All regions are tracked by a Region Table which holds up to 512 region entries.
 Each entry in the region table also includes a flag if the region is present and counts of the total number of pages in the region and number of free pages in the region.

 | start | size | description     |
 | ----- | ---- | --------------- |